 N2 No. 1666 does the honours at Stonebridge Depot in the early hours of 3rd January 1962 to close the near-25-year reign of the 660.
 As my friend lived very near to here and I could stay with him afterwards this was the last one home choice we made though there were I suppose similar ceremonies at Finchley and Colindale Depots for their particular 'lasts'.
 We did consider earlier in the evening trying to get along to Colindale using a 112 bus and a 645/666 but given the (even then) notorious normal weather unreliability of the North Circular Road service were afraid we might not get back very easily.
 This was well after 1.00am though.
 A little afterwards I removed a front destination blind from N2 1657 in the depot and scribbled on its end at the time 1.57am 3rd January 1962.
 It's in the attic somewhere and you can still read this.
 No other photos of this occasion appear to have been published in the plethora of books on the subject down the years so maybe this, and two others I have as she entered the depot for the last time, are unique.
 It's a sobering thought for me that I was just seventeen when I snapped this - now its edging towards January 2013, fifty-one years since - old age creepeth on!

-Actually I did witness some further movements.
-Odd vehicles were being dispatched to Colindale during the evening.
-These very poor images showing 1558 and 1621 were underexposed and I have never thought them worth considering so the negatives have not been looked after, however modern scans and editing techniqes have given viewable results.
+Actually I did witness and record some further movements.
+Odd vehicles were being dispatched, presumably to Colindale during the evening.
+These very poor images showing 1558 and 1621 were underexposed and I have never thought them worth considering, so the negatives have not been looked after, however modern scans and editing techniqes have given viewable results.
 In between on the strip of negatives is a poor one of 1529 going to Paddington.
-I also captured it arriving back very late (just ahead of 1666) so was it in fact the last 662?
+I also captured it arriving back very late (not very far ahead of 1666) so it ran one of the last 662's.